-As we were in Da Nang, which is a city in the middle part of Vietnam, we decided to take an overnight bus.
-It would be just a good night sleep on a 10-hour bus ride and we’re there.
+So first we made our way to Da Nang, which is a city in the middle part of Vietnam.
+We took an overnight bus to Hanoi from there.
+It would be just a good night’s sleep on a 10-hour bus ride and we’re there.

 How to get around Hanoi

-Our first impression when arriving in the bus station were „extreme”.
-We were just woken up after a long night sleep and got out of the bus in the middle of crazy heat, noise and what felt like thousands of people around just going on with their day.
-We were suddenly approached with taxi drivers offering to take us to our hotel.
+Our first impression when arriving at the bus station was „extreme”.
+We were just woken up after a long night’s sleep and got out of the bus in the middle of the crazy heat, noise and what felt like thousands of people around just going on with their day.
+We were suddenly approached by taxi drivers offering to take us to our hotel.

 We met some cool Chinese girls on the bus and teamed up with them to get a taxi as all of our hotels were in the same area.
 As we found out taxi drivers ask very high prices if they see that the person is not local.

 So we opted for Uber.
-Luckily one of the Chinese girls had a local SIM card with mobile data and was able to get an Uber which ended up takeing us to our hotel 4x cheaper than taxi.
+Luckily one of the Chinese girls had a local SIM card with mobile data and was able to get an Uber which ended up taking us to our hotel 4x cheaper than a taxi.

 !!!IMPORTANT TIP: If possible, always try to get a local SIM card with some amount of mobile data, so that you are able to get online and call UBER in order to get someplace.
-It actually goes for different kind of emergencies.
-In most countries you can rely on finding a cafe with free wi-fi, but in many parts of Vietnam it’s quite impossible.
+It actually goes for different kinds of emergencies.
+In most countries, you can rely on finding a cafe with free wi-fi, but in many parts of Vietnam, it’s quite impossible.

 Best areas to live in Hanoi

-Tay Ho is a beautiful area by the West Lake and is popular expat choice of living.
-In this part of the city you will have a mixture of cultures, different restaurants with European and American cuisines, more cosmopolitan life style.
+Tay Ho is a beautiful area by the West Lake and is a popular expat choice of living.
+In this part of the city, you will have a mixture of cultures, different restaurants with European and American cuisines, more cosmopolitan lifestyle.
 Many parts of this area actually made us feel like we are walking the streets of Paris.
-You can really feel the french influence over there.
+You can really feel the French influence over there.

 Here are some great accommodation options to consider when visiting Hanoi.
 None of these will disappoint you:

 Old Quarter View Hanoi Hostel – a nice budget hostel for as low as 9 USD per night in a dorm room.
-They offer both mixed and female only dorms.
-They are located in Hoan Kiem area, being very central to main attractions around.
+They offer both mixed and female-only dorms.
+They are located in the Hoan Kiem area, being very close to the main attractions around.

-Hanoi La Selva Hotel – a beautiful designed hotel in the heart of the Hanoi Old Quarter.
+Hanoi La Selva Hotel< – a beautifully designed hotel in the heart of the Hanoi Old Quarter.
 Short walking distance from everything you might need.
-Prices starts at 43 USD per night and are incredibly worth it.
+Prices start at 43 USD per night and are incredibly worth it.

-Sofitel Legend Metropole Hanoi – this is as luxury as it gets in Hanoi.
-Located in a historical building near the Old Town, it offers great service, royal rooms and amazing food experience.
-Prices starts at around 300 USD.
+Sofitel Legend Metropole Hanoi <- this is as luxury as it gets in Hanoi.
+Located in a historical building near the Old Town, it offers great service, royal rooms, and amazing food experience.
+Prices start at around 300 USD.

 Here you will duck and dive to avoid the swarms of motorbikes that race through the narrow streets.
 You will pass hundreds of small shops, street vendors, locals living their lives right on the sidewalks and so much more.
 It’s going to be intense, but unforgettable.